-- Under-eye fillers are dermal fillers injected into the areas below the eyes to promote a more youthful appearance, plump skin, smooth fine lines and wrinkles and minimize under-eye circles.
+- Under-eye fillers are gel-like substances that can restore a more youthful appearance, plump skin, smooth fine lines and wrinkles, and minimize circles

-- Costs of under-eye injectable fillers are based on factors like number of syringes used, provider’s fees, and location.
+- Costs are based on several factors including type of filler and number of syringes used

-Under-eye fillers injections are cosmetic procedures that reduce the look of hollow areas, dark circles, bags, fine lines and wrinkles beneath the eyes.
-Because under-eye fillers are elective, they aren’t covered by insurance and must be paid for out-of-pocket.
-The total cost of under-eye fillers depends on the type of filler, number of syringes used, location and provider’s procedure fees.
+Under-eye filler injections are noninvasive cosmetic procedures that reduce the look of hollow areas, dark circles and bags, and fine lines and wrinkles beneath the eyes.
+As this type of procedure is elective, it isn’t covered by insurance and must be paid for out of pocket.
+Under-eye filler cost is determined by the type of filler, number of syringes used, location and provider fees.

 What Are Under-Eye Fillers?

-Under-eye fillers are injectable dermal fillers that are used off-label to plump the skin beneath the eyes, giving it a more youthful appearance.
-Off-label means the materials have been FDA-approved for other dermal filling purposes, but not necessarily for use beneath the eyes.
-But, they are still considered to be safe as under-eye fillers.
+Under-eye fillers are injectable dermal fillers that are used off-label to treat the skin beneath the eyes for a more youthful appearance.
+Off-label means the materials have been FDA-approved for other dermal filling purposes, but not specifically for use beneath the eyes.
+However, they are still considered to be safe for this purpose.

 Types of under-eye fillers

-Under-eye fillers can be classified as temporary and semi-permanent materials.
-Temporary under-eye dermal fillers last from six to nine months, while semi-permanent fillers last up to one year.
+Under-eye fillers can be classified as temporary or semipermanent materials.
+Temporary fillers last from 6–9 months; semipermanent up to 1 year.

-Temporary dermal fillers include hyaluronic acid (HA)-based fillers like Belotero, Juvederm, Perlane and Restylane.
+Temporary dermal fillers include hyaluronic acid (HA)-based fillers such as Belotero, Juvederm, Perlane and Restylane.
 HA-based dermal fillers are the most commonly used under-eye filler materials; HA is a substance that is found naturally within the body and is valued for its ability to bind to water, allowing the skin to become more hydrated.

-Fat transfer also lasts longer–and could be considered permanent–because it uses cells from your own body, most of the fat remains as is and is not reabsorbed.
-This option also allows you to avoid introducing foreign filler materials into your body and reduces the risk of infections and reactions to the material.
+Fat transfer lasts longer, and for many, it is a permanent solution.
+Because it uses live cells from your own body, most of the fat remains as is and is not reabsorbed.
+This option also allows you to avoid introducing foreign filler materials into your body and reduces the risk of a reaction.

 How Much Do Under-Eye Fillers Cost

-Your provider may be able to help you get special financing for your procedure, so be sure to ask them what your payment options are.
+However, your provider may be open to a monthly payment plan; be sure to ask what your payment options are.

 How Long Do Under-Eye Fillers Last?

-Most under-eye fillers tend to last from six months to one year, depending on the material used.
-HA-based fillers last between six months and one year, but it’s possible they may last a little longer depending on the person and how rapidly the filler is reabsorbed into the tissue.
+Depending on the material used, most fillers last from 6 months to 1 year, such as HA-based fillers.
+However, these can sometimes last slightly longer, depending on the person and how rapidly the filler is reabsorbed into the tissue.

-It may be difficult to predict exactly how long your filler material will last.
-Length of time required between treatments depends both on how quickly a particular filler reabsorbs into your body, and the type of filler used.
-Your provider will be able to help you estimate how often you may need to return for follow-up.
+Length of time required between treatments depends both on how quickly a particular filler reabsorbs into your body and the type of filler used.
+Your provider will be able to help you estimate how often you may need to return for follow-up treatments.

 Are There Other Cost-Effective Treatments?

-Some over-the-counter treatments can be used to plump, tighten or lighten the skin beneath the eyes.
+Some over-the-counter (OTC) treatments are designed to plump, tighten or lighten the skin beneath the eyes.

-- Anti-aging creams that contain high amounts of hyaluronic acid, peptides (including collagen peptides), antioxidants and retinoids to plump skin and reduce dark circles
+- Anti-aging creams that contain high amounts of hyaluronic acid, peptides (including collagen peptides) antioxidants and retinoids to plump skin and reduce dark circles

-- Face masks like clay, charcoal or hyaluronic acid masks that tighten the skin
+- Face masks such as clay, charcoal or hyaluronic acid masks that tighten the skin

 Skin tightening procedures

-- Ablative and nonablative laser resurfacing, which range from $750 to $7,500 and last up to 3 months
+- Ablative and nonablative laser resurfacing, which ranges from $750–$7,500 and lasts up to 3 months

 Eye lift surgery

-When it comes to determining and evaluating the cost of under-eye fillers, consider the type of filler your provider will use, how many syringes they will require, and any provider or location fees associated with your procedure.
+When determining and evaluating the cost of under-eye fillers, consider the type of filler your provider will use, how many syringes they will require, and any provider or location fees associated with your procedure.

-When deciding whether under-eye fillers are right for you, compare the costs and risks of alternative treatments with the frequency of follow-ups you’ll require to maintain results.
+To help determine if under-eye fillers are right for you, compare the costs and risks of alternative treatments with the frequency of follow-ups you’ll need to maintain results.